sfraser-dev/web-python-flask-my-portfolio-site/README.md

 # Portfolio Website

-Portfolio created while doing the Just IT Software Development Bootcamp.
+Portfolio website created while doing the Just IT Software Development Bootcamp.

 Technologies used: Python, Flask, CSS and HTML.